Greece

 Assesses the adequacy of safeguards in nationality laws to prevent and reduce statelessness, including facilitated routes to naturalisation for stateless people, and protections for otherwise stateless children born on the territory or to nationals abroad, foundlings and adopted children.
 Examines law, policy, and practice on birth registration, including access to late birth registration, and reduction measures taken by States to prevent and reduce in situ statelessness.
 Analyses provisions on deprivation of nationality and whether there are safeguards related to renunciation and deprivation of nationality to prevent statelessness from occurring.

 Greece performs relatively well on the prevention and reduction of statelessness, but there remain some gaps.
 There is an automatic safeguard in law to prevent a child being born stateless on the territory.
 However, in practice, it must be proven that the child does not acquire another nationality at birth and there is no clear guidance on implementation.
-In the case of foundlings, the safeguard is also automatic, but the authorities must carry out research into the parents and it is unclear how long the child may need to wait in practice to acquire Greek citizenship.
-There are safeguards to prevent statelessness in the case of adoption and children born to nationals abroad acquire Greek citizenship automatically.
+In the case of foundlings, there is also an automatic safeguard, but the authorities must carry out research relating to the parents, and it is unclear how long the child may need to wait to acquire Greek citizenship.
+There are safeguards to prevent statelessness in the case of adoption, and children born to nationals abroad acquire Greek citizenship automatically.
 There are reports of barriers to birth registration for specific groups, including Romani people, undocumented migrants, and asylum seekers.
-A provision to facilitate acquisition of Greek citizenship by Romani people with a long historical presence in Greece was revoked in 2020.
+A provision to facilitate acquisition of Greek citizenship by Romani people with a long historical presence in Greece was never implemented and was revoked in 2020.
 There are safeguards to prevent statelessness in most cases of loss of nationality, but not all.

-• Stateless people may also benefit from a reduced administrative fee (100 EUR) compared to the standard (550 EUR).
+• Stateless people may, however, benefit from a reduced administrative fee (100 EUR) for naturalisation compared to the standard (550 EUR).

 • When assessing applications for Greek nationality, the competent authority requests an ex officio criminal record certificate, a certificate of non-deportation, and information on whether there are other relevant matters of public or national security.

-• There are provisions in law for a child born in Greece who would otherwise be stateless to acquire Greek citizenship at birth.
+• There are provisions in law for a child born in Greece who would otherwise be stateless, or whose possible nationality is unknown, to acquire Greek citizenship at birth.

 • There is no residence requirement for the child or parents and no age limit.